Citrullin/documentation/general/0.1/how-to-guides/set-up-nrf52-microcontroller.md

 - chinese nRF52832 module + nrf52832 Minimum Test Board @ ~10 USD
 :::

-- J-Link or J-Link OB clone
+- J-Link, J-Link OB clone or DAPLink

 :::info
-Some development boards have an integrated J-Link.
+Some development boards have an integrated J-Link or DAPLink.
 If you have one of these boards, you don't need an additional J-Link.
 Check the datasheet of your development board before.
 :::